lightbend/kafka-with-akka-streams-kafka-streams-tutorial/README.md

 ## Running locally

-Running locally can be done either using SBT or Intellij (If you run locally, make sure to change kafka configuration `(broker quarum and zookeeper)`), InfluxDB configuration `(host and port)` and Grafana configuration `(host and port)`
+Running locally can be done either using SBT or Intellij

-Both `dataprovider` and `modelprovider` applications allow for changing of frequency of sending data, by specifying desired frequency (in ms) as an application parameter.
-If the parameter is not specified data is send once a sec and model - once every 5 mins.

-Both `akkaserver` and `kafkaserver` implement queryable state.

 To query `akkaserver` state connect your browser to `host:5500/stats` to get statistics of the current execution Currently `akkaserver` supports only statistics for a given server.
 If a cluster is used, each server needs to be